joshwadd/Vehicle_detection/README.md

 2 **cells_per_block** : local area over which the histogram counts in a given cell will be normalised

-The result of applying the HOG with the above paramete
+The result of applying the HOG with the above parameters to a